stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 Try something simple for 1 month like Pushups(even inclined if you can't do the regular version), squats, and leg raises with your stomach in.

 I'd suggest you do this in 10 increments.
 Start with 10 on the first day, then 20 on the 2nd then 30, and so on.
 Keep raising it until you ABSOLUTELY can not finish the workout, don't be afraid to rest in between reps as long as the rest doesn't exceed 3 minutes.
 If you've reached your limit where you can no longer do more reps each day.
 Go back to 10.
 I started this on 1st, am at 60 reps.
 Feel free to do more if you'd like but make sure you do these 3 every single day, no rest days.
 Once you are on your 10th day, add calve raises, crunches, and dips.
 On your 20th incorporate 3 new exercises that hit the group of muscles that squats, pushups, and leg raises hit.
 On the 30th day add 3 new exercises + bridges.
+I now do push-ups(chest and arms), leg raises(abs), squats(legs), bridges(but), calve raises(calves), and dips(triceps).
+Once you reach 50 add planks(50 seconds).
+100? you can take a day off every week.
+Hit 500? take 3 days break.
+Hit 600? start all over with more complex workouts.

 I'm no physical fitness expert.
 These exercises are meant to be simple that you can perform every single day without a gym.